 This landing page for the launch of the iPhone 14 Pro keeps the reader’s attention using all these elements.

-The standalone page is full of great animations that activate as a user scrolls down the page.
 This leads to smooth transitions that help Apple deliver detailed information about the product without overwhelming potential customers.

-Apple is also great at using landing pages to explain the benefits of their products with a unique selling proposition.
-In just a few words, their target audience understands why the new phone is worth the upgrade.
+Apple is also great at using landing pages to explain the benefits of their products with a unique selling proposition

 2. Kiss My Keto